 Alcohol – If you are over 18 yrs old, you can bring up to 2.25 litres of alcohol duty free.

-Tobacco – If you are over 18 yrs old you can bring 50 cigarettes or 50g of cigar/tobacco products duty free.
+Tobacco – If you are over 18 yrs old you can bring 25 cigarettes or 25g of cigar/tobacco products duty free and one open pack are allowed.